 Mullins was an odd job man who had done some work for Emsley.
-He went to police with a story of having seen Walter Emm, an Emsley rent collector, putting a parcel in a shed.
-When they opened the parcel, police found a cheque made out to Mrs. Emsley and four of her teaspoons.
+He went to the police with a story of having seen Walter Emm, an Emsley rent collector, putting a parcel in a shed.
+When they opened the parcel, police found a cheque made out to Mrs. Emsley along with four of her teaspoons.

 To be on the safe side, police arrested both Mullins and Emms and searched their dwellings.
 In the Mullins home, they found a hammer, which they decided must be the murder weapon.
 Police also persuaded themselves that Mullins’s boot matched the bloody footprint found in the house.

 Word spread in the community and people came forward with stories about things that Mullins had said.
 A Mrs. Fuke, perhaps with an eye on that reward money, revealed to police that Mullins had told her “It was a great pity that such a miserable old wretch should be allowed to live.”

 Read More From Soapboxie

 Charged with murder, James Mullins was brought before the awesome majesty of the Central Criminal Court at the Old Bailey.

 The judge in the trial was very fair to Mullins.
 He discounted testimony from people who said the accused looked “haunted” and “crazed” on the night of the murder.
 He called it “idle dreaming.”
 He also gave his opinion that the Mullins boot and the bloody footprint did not look alike.

 No matter, the baying crowd wanted a guilty verdict, which seems strange given the extreme unpopularity of the victim.
 The jury obliged and the judge donned the black cap and pronounced the ultimate sentence.

 On November 19, 1860 Mullins mounted the steps to the gallows outside Newgate Prison.
 Here’s a contemporary report in The Monmouth Merlin: